require(glmnet)

 grouptest.ids = model.matrix(~as.factor(groupstest) - 1)

 our new features.
-Note that we now use max_depth = 2
+Note that we now use max_depth = 2: this

 is intended to allow interactions between the group indicators and the